 We live in a world surrounded by technology.
 And we know that whatever field our students choose to go into as adults, their ability to succeed will increasingly hinge on understanding how technology works.
 But only a tiny fraction of us are learning computer science, and less students are studying it than a decade ago.

-That’s why our Sierra View is joining in on the largest learning event in history: The Hour of Code,during Computer Science Education Week (Dec.
-8-14).
+That’s why our Sierra View is joining in on the largest learning event in history: The Hour of Code,during Computer Science Education Week in december each year.
 Last year, 15 million students tried computer science in one week.
 This year, we're joining students worldwide to reach 100 million students!

 Launched in 2013, Code.org® is a non-profit dedicated to expanding participation in computer science by making it available in more schools, and increasing participation by women and underrepresented students of color.
 The vision is that every student in every school should have the opportunity to learn computer science.
 We believe computer science and computer programming should be part of the core curriculum in education, alongside other science, technology, engineering, and mathematics (STEM) courses, such as biology, physics, chemistry and algebra.